xsscx/srd/dmg/README.md

 ```
 #./a.out

-Then, Go Open Xcode-beta and look at the Crash Report
+Then, Go Open Xcode and look at the Crash Report
 ```
 What is here are multiple Cryptex with Working code examples already Compiled, Signed and Hand-Rolled with Care into a precious DMG for you to install to your SRD via cryptex for your enjoyment.